 Ana Lucia Maya-Aguirre.
 Director.
 She is a lawyer and specialist in constitutional law of the National University of Colombia, and she holds an LLM in Energy and Environmental Law from Tulane University with the support of the J. William Fulbright scholarship.
-She is the Regional Director for Latin America of the Global Network for the Study of Human Rights and the Environment (GNHRE).
+She is part of the Marine Working Group of the Environmental Law Alliance Worldwide (ELAW).
+She is a member of the Advisory Council of the Dignity Rights International (DRI) in the US.
+She was the Regional Director for Latin America of the Global Network for the Study of Human Rights and the Environment (GNHRE).
 She is a member of the IUCN WCEL Group of Specialists in Oceans, Coasts and Coral Reefs.
 She was a visiting scholar of the Environmental Constitutionalism Program at the Global Scholar-in-Residence at Delaware Law School, Widener University.
-She was a fellow of the Environmental Law Alliance Worldwide (ELAW).
-She was a consultant at The Access Initiative of the World Resources Institute and the Swiss Foundation for Development Cooperation (Swissaid).
+She was a fellow at ELAW.
+She has been consultant at The Access Initiative of the World Resources Institute, Rights and Resources Initiative (RRI) and the Swiss Foundation for Development Cooperation (Swissaid).
 She coordinated the Right and Displacement Network, made up of 14 universities in Colombia with programs to address the population displaced by violence, a project implemented by the Latin American Institute for an Alternative Law and Society (ILSA) and supported by UNHCR and the Norwegian Refugee Council .
 Contact: email@example.com

 Lina Malagon.
 Coordinator of the Environmental Peace-building Area.
 She is a human rights lawyer and PhD in International Relations at University of St Andrews, UK.
 Her career has balanced academic scholarship, with work as a researcher, litigant and developing advocacy in conflict-affected and post-conflict countries.
 Her knowledge and experience is based on my interdisciplinary academic career and as a practitioner in the field of human rights, transitional justice and environmental peacebuilding and the construction of public policy in Colombia, other Latin American countries, North America and Europe, for more than sixteen years.
 She was the principal adviser for High Commissioner for the High Commissioner for Victims, Peace and Reconciliation in the Office of the Major of Bogota, Colombia, and Director of International Advocacy at the Colombian NGO, the Colombian Commission of Jurists.